-This risk is mitigated in a number of ways:
+This risk is mitigated in several ways:

-- By ensuring the College is rigorous in delivering high quality education and training. - Considerable focus and investment is placed on maintaining and managing key relationships with the various funding bodies. - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - Regular dialogue with funding bodies.
+- By ensuring the College is rigorous in delivering high quality education and training. - Considerable focus and investment are placed on maintaining and managing key relationships with the various funding bodies. - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - · Regular dialogue with funding bodies.